Dong1P/MBSR/README.md

 We plan to upload 'learned network for NTIRE competition (CVPRW 2018)' to other places due to capacity.
-# Title : Efiti
+# Title : Efficient Module Based SR for multiple problems
 # EMBSR
-EMBSR
 # Dependencies
 Python (Tested with 3.6)
 PyTorch >= 0.3.1